 The European Commission calculates that by 2017, not only 3.4 billion people worldwide will own a smartphone, half of these users will use health apps.
 In 2014, Rock Health invested $4.1 billion into mHealth companies because they sell apps and devices that automatically collect personal wellbeing and health data.

-The pooling of a large amount of health data is also a valuable commodity.
+This shows how the pooling of a large amount of health data is a valuable commodity.
 The personal health data industry is calculated to be worth around $3.4 trillion.
 As the Scientific American indicates, the dominant player in the medical-data-trading industry is IMS Health, which recorded $2.6 billion in revenue in 2014.
 Health-care records are highly demanded in the black market and they are worth as much as 60 times more than the data of stolen credit cards, because of the amount and detail of personal data they contain.